Toilet Wax Ring-How it Works, Sizes, Leaks, Replacement

 If you have never replaced a wax ring, you may never appreciate how challenging it can be to set it properly and not have a leak later.
 Wax is easily deformed.
 Rubber is not.

-If you make a mistake when installing the toilet and deform the wax ring, there is a very good chance that you will have a leak when you turn on the water.
-And when you deform the wax ring you cannot remodel it.
+If you make a mistake when installing the toilet and deform the wax ring, there is a good chance you will have a leak when you turn on the water.
+And when you deform the wax ring, you cannot remodel it.
 You will need to buy another one.

-Another thing about wax ring is that they are messy.
-It will therefore stick on your hands and the floor which will not be the case with a rubber gasket seal.
+Another thing about wax rings is that they are messy.
+It will therefore stick on your hands and the floor, which will not be the case with a rubber gasket seal.

 Having said that, some homeowners and plumbers still prefer the old good toilet wax ring.
-Ultimately, the decision to use the wax ring or the wax ring alternative comes done to the home owner.
+Ultimately, the decision to use the wax ring or the wax ring alternative comes to the homeowner.

 If you need to buy a rubber gasket seal, these ones are among the best ones to buy: